-- study and reflect on discursive source material concerning contemporary art and the position of painting. - develop insight into general and current issues within the contemporary practice of visual art in general and painting more specifically.
-(MADtech and Painting) - develop insight into general and current issues within the contemporary art practices and iRAP more specifically. (iRAP) - reflect critically on their own views and theories as well as those of others.
+- study and reflect on discursive source material concerning contemporary art and the position of MADtech/Painting/iRAP. - develop insight into general and current issues within the contemporary practice of visual art in general and MADtech/Painting/iRAP more specifically. - reflect critically on their own views and theories as well as those of others.